benedictowusu/benedictowusu/README.md

 - 👋 Hi, I’m @benedictowusu
 - 👀 I’m interested in software development
 - 🌱 I’m a c++ developer
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on building projects together
 - 📫 How to reach me beneyjoy@gmail.com

 <!---